kubedb/docs/docs/guides/mysql/volume-expansion/volume-expansion/index.md

 #### Verify MySQL volume expanded successfully

-If everything goes well, `KubeDB` Enterprise operator will update the volume size of `MySQL` object and related `StatefulSets` and `Persistent Volumes`.
+If everything goes well, `KubeDB` Enterprise operator will update the volume size of `MySQL` object and related `PetSets` and `Persistent Volumes`.

 Let's wait for `MySQLOpsRequest` to be `Successful`.
 Run the following command to watch `MySQLOpsRequest` CR,